Overview of the International Building Code® (IBC®)

 - Safety – It has a proven track record providing safe and sanitary plumbing installations.

-- Ease of Use – The IBC uses the same easy-to-use format provided in all I-Codes
+- Ease of Use – This code uses the same easy-to-use format provided in all I-Codes

-- Embrace of New Technology - The IBC and its predecessors have a tradition of innovation while protecting the health and safety of the public.
+- Embrace of New Technology - This code and its predecessors have a tradition of innovation while protecting the health and safety of the public.

-- Correlation – The IBC is specifically correlated to work with ICC's family of codes.
+- Correlation – This code is specifically correlated to work with ICC's family of codes.

-- Open and Honest Code Development Process - The IBC is revised on a three year cycle through ICC's highly-respected consensus code development process that draws upon the expertise of hundreds of plumbing, building and safety experts from across North America.
+- Open and Honest Code Development Process - This code is revised on a three year cycle through ICC's highly-respected consensus code development process that draws upon the expertise of hundreds of plumbing, building and safety experts from across North America.